MicrosoftDocs/architecture-center/docs/hybrid/azure-arc-hybrid-config-content.md

 - [Connect Azure Arc-enabled servers to Microsoft Defender for Cloud](/azure/defender-for-cloud/quickstart-onboard-machines).
 With Defender, you can collect the security-related configurations and event logs that you need to recommend actions and improve your overall Azure security posture.

-[Connect Azure Arc-enabled servers to Microsoft Sentinel](/azure/azure-arc/servers/scenario-onboard-azure-sentinel).
-This enables you to start collecting security-related events and start correlating them with other data sources.
+- [Connect Azure Arc-enabled servers to Microsoft Sentinel](/azure/azure-arc/servers/scenario-onboard-azure-sentinel).
+With Sentinel, you can collect security-related events and correlate them with other data sources.

 ### Validate network topology